dimmyvi/tigress-requirements/draft-tigress-requirements.md

 # Security Considerations

 - Threat model for implementation that uses an intermediary server to facilitate the credential transfer should consider trusted relationship between a sender device and the intermediary server.
 Intermediary server shall be able to verify that the sender device is in good standing and content generated by the sender device can be trusted by the intermediary.
 The trust mechanism could be proprietary or publicly verifiable ( e.g. WebAuthN).
-This is important because intermediary server shall have no visibility to the content of the provisiong information sent through it (Req-Opaque).
+This is important because intermediary server shall have no visibility to the content of the provisioning information sent through it (Req-Opaque).
 - Threat model for implementation that uses an intermediary server to facilitate the credential transfer, should consider evaluation of the trustworthiness of the intermediary server by the receiver device based on agreed criteria.
 - Tigress implementation shall avoid collecting user or device identities, as well as storing and using such identities for purpose other then the credential transfer itself.